 WHANAU SPOTLIGHT

-To celebrate Whāia te Waiora, Karangahape Road has been divided into three whānau sections, each led by a community leader.
-‘Whanau Spotlight’ introduces us to one of these members, in a conversation around whakapapa, place and practise.
+To celebrate Whāia te Waiora, Karangahape Road has been divided into three whānau sections, each led by different community leaders.
+‘Whanau Spotlight’ introduces us to a few of our whānau members, in conversations around whakapapa, place and practise.

 Read the full kōrero below.